Chitra2409/Blog-Website/README.md

 ![Daily Journal](https://your-image-url.com)

 This is a simple blogging website called "Daily Journal" where users can create, read, and publish their blog posts.
 The website is built using Node.js with the Express framework and EJS templates for the frontend.
 It allows users to compose new blog posts and view existing posts.
-The project is based on the starting files from the Udemy 2023 Web Development Bootcamp.
+The project is based on the starting files from the Udemy,The Complete 2023 Web Development Bootcamp by Angela Yu.

 ## Features